 All of us are perhaps familiar with the B2C eCommerce user interface (UI) / user experience (UX) design since it is omnipresent in our lives.
 All B2C websites and apps strive to provide the best UI / UX design in order to create a pleasant shopping environment and maximize the conversion rate.
 On the other hand, B2B eCommerce sites have very different functional features due to the different nature of transactions.
 This has changed as enterprises must now understand the importance of UX design – B2B eCommerce sites are no longer some outdated order form system but becoming more user-friendly and becoming more akin to their B2C counterparts.
+Here’s an example of eCommerce design development, that clearly did not stand the test of time.

 Good B2B eCommerce design no longer uses catalog-like displays

 Good design and favorable functions mean satisfied users, less support and training, and a streamlined conversion process.
 B2B eCommerce has many qualities separating itself from B2C so let’s deep dive into special features that a B2B site should have.
+Here’s a list of eCommerce site features that will help to increase its efficiency and streamline experience for the users.

 B2B Feature 1: Self-Service Functionalities